Kungbib/oa-tu/data_description.md

 # Types of costs and their sources

-The costs of scholarly publishing are divided into eight categories and has the following sources:
+The costs of scholarly publishing are divided into eight categories and has the following sources: <br>

 <br>
 | Category | Source |